AldoSuba/docs.buf.build/docs/tour/push-a-module.md

 ### 7.1.2 Repositories {#repositories}

 A module is stored in a **repository**.
-A repository stores all versions of a module, where each version is identified by a commit and (optionally) a tag.
+A repository stores all versions of a module, where each version is identified by a commit, (optionally) a tag, and/or (optionally) a draft.

 While roughly analogous to Git repositories, a BSR repository is only a remote location - there is no concept of a repository "clone".
 In other words, repositories do not exist in multiple locations.